 CIAS and our faculty associates partner with Native Nations and their organizations to strengthen Indigenous food sovereignty.
-Organizations include the UW Law School’s Indigenous Law Center, the Intertribal Agricultural Council – Great Lakes, and the Wisconsin Tribal Conservation Advisory Council, the Menominee Department of Agriculture and Food Systems and the Great Lakes Intertribal Food Coalition.
+Organizations include the UW Law School’s Indigenous Law Center, the Intertribal Agricultural Council – Great Lakes, the Wisconsin Tribal Conservation Advisory Council, the Menominee Department of Agriculture and Food Systems and the Great Lakes Intertribal Food Coalition.

 2019: CIAS partnered with the Intertribal Agriculture Council to offer a workshop entitled “Tribal Farming 101: Starting a Farm” at the College of Menominee Nation.
-68 people attended the two-day workshop, representing Oneida, Ho-Chunk, Lac du Flambeau, Menominee, Bad River Band of Ojibwe, Stockbridge Munsee, Lac Courte Oreilles, Red Lake Nation, Crow Creek Sioux, Shoshone Nation, Arapaho, and Saginaw Chippewa Indian Tribe.
+Sixty eight people attended the two-day workshop, representing Oneida, Ho-Chunk, Lac du Flambeau, Menominee, Bad River Band of Ojibwe, Stockbridge Munsee, Lac Courte Oreilles, Red Lake Nation, Crow Creek Sioux, Shoshone Nation, Arapaho, and Saginaw Chippewa Indian Tribe.
 CIAS also provided support to the on-line learning community “Intertribal Seed Stewardship Initiative” organized by Sierra Seeds and the UW Department of Horticulture, Great Lakes Indigenous Law Center, the Indigenous Seed Keepers Network, and the Intertribal Agriculture Council.

-2017: CIAS co-hosted with IAC and many others, the Food Sovereignty Conference on the UW Madison campus, drawing 300+ participants to meals, workshops, panels, and hands on activities over five days.
-CIAS also partnered with the Menominee Nation, UW Geography Department, and UW Milwaukee on a three year project entitled “Menominee Agricultural Practices, Historical Perspectives, and Late Prehistoric Reality”.Minigrant award to Rebecca Dower (Patty Loew, Human Ecology) on “Traditional foods and food sovereignty among Native communities.
+2017: CIAS co-hosted with the Intertribal Agriculture Coalition and many others, the Food Sovereignty Conference on the UW Madison campus, drawing 300+ participants to meals, workshops, panels, and hands on activities over five days.
+CIAS also partnered with the Menominee Nation, UW Geography Department, and UW Milwaukee on a three year project entitled “Menominee Agricultural Practices, Historical Perspectives, and Late Prehistoric Reality”.
+A student minigrant award went to Rebecca Dower (Patty Loew, Human Ecology) on “Traditional foods and food sovereignty among Native communities.

 2012: CIAS staff and faculty associates participated in the first Great Lakes Region Producer Summit, organized by Dan Cornelius and hosted by the Oneida Nation of Wisconsin.